This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.

 8. Make it a minimalist Christmas.

-Stepping back from the overspending, commercialized frenzy of the of the holiday season is a great way to cut costs and make the season more peaceful and enjoyable.
+Stepping back from the overspending, commercialized frenzy of the holiday season is a great way to cut costs and make the season more peaceful and enjoyable.

 A simple gift plan of something your children want, something they need, something to wear, plus homemade food/treat gifts is a perfect way to make the holiday less costly and far more personalized to each child.